josephgalloway321/IoT-Shed/README.md

 - Bluetooth speakers
 - External antenna
 - Fan to keep relay board cool with a temperature sensor dedicated to the relay board
+- Better website design
+- Solar panel to charge the battery
+- Battery monitor for solar panel

 ### Acknowledgments